Snow leopard: Hunting and diet

 The snow leopard is a carnivore and actively hunts its prey.
 Its preferred wild prey species are Himalayan blue sheep (Pseudois nayaur), Himalayan tahr (Hemitragus jemlahicus), argali (Ovis ammon), markhor (Capra falconeri) and wild goat (C. aegagrus).
 It also preys on domestic livestock.
 It prefers prey ranging in weight from 36 to 76 kg, but also hunts smaller mammals such as Himalayan marmot (Marmota himalayana), pika and vole species.
 Its diet depends on prey availability and varies across its range and season.
 In the Himalayas, it preys mostly on Himalayan blue sheep, Siberian ibex (C. sibirica), white-bellied musk deer (Moschus leucogaster) and wild boar (Sus scrofa).
 In the Karakoram, Tian Shan, Altai and Mongolia's Tost Mountains, its main prey consists of Siberian ibex, Thorold's deer (Cervus albirostris), Siberian roe deer (Capreolus pygargus) and argali.

 Snow leopard feces collected in northern Pakistan also contained remains of rhesus macaque (Macaca mulatta), masked palm civet (Paguma larvata), Cape hare (Lepus capensis), house mouse (Mus musculus), Kashmir field mouse (Apodemus rusiges), grey dwarf hamster (Cricetulus migratorius) and Turkestan rat (Rattus pyctoris).
 In 2017, a snow leopard was photographed carrying a freshly killed woolly flying squirrel (Eupetaurus cinereus) near Gangotri National Park.
 In Mongolia, domestic sheep comprises less than 20% of its diet, although wild prey has been reduced and interactions with people are common.
 It is capable of killing most ungulates in its habitat, with the probable exception of the adult male wild yak.
 It also eats grass and twigs.

 The snow leopard actively pursues prey down steep mountainsides, using the momentum of its initial leap to chase animals for up to 300 m.
 Then it drags the prey to a safe location and consumes all edible parts of the carcass.
 It can survive on a single Himalayan blue sheep for two weeks before hunting again, and one adult individual apparently needs 20–30 adult blue sheep per year.
 Snow leopards have been recorded to hunt successfully in pairs, especially mating pairs.

 The snow leopard is easily driven away from livestock and readily abandons kills, often without defending itself.
-Only two attacks on humans have been reported, both near Almaty, and neither were fatal.
-In 1940, a rabid snow leopard attacked two men; and an old, toothless emaciated individual attacked a person passing by.
+Only three attacks on humans have been reported, and none were fatal.
+In 1940, a rabid snow leopard attacked two men, and an old, toothless emaciated individual attacked a person passing by.
+Both incidents occurred near Almaty, Kazakh SSR.
+In 2026, a snow leopard mauled a tourist in Koktokay, China, who had attempted to take a photo with it.